 We produce an annual race directory, published each December, that features over 1,500 trail races (including a host of international events) and is also posted on our online Race Calendar, where listings are continuously updated throughout the year.

 Trail Runner‘s free multimedia newsletters, distributed weekly via email to 140,000+ readers, highlights trail news, tips and trail-running culture in between regular issues of the print magazine.
 Sign up here the get the newsletters.

 Big Stone Publishing also produces Rock and Ice and Gym Climber the only climbing magazines that are climber owned and operated.
 With a cumulative 120 years of staff experience, we at Big Stone remain committed to publishing the highest quality and most authentic magazines.
 In 2005, the Western Publishers Association voted Rock and Ice the “Best Consumer Outdoor Recreation” magazine.
 Today, with both print and online versions of each magazine, our ability to inform and inspire trail runners and climbers worldwide is unsurpassed.

 Trail Runner Staff

-ZOË ROM, Associate Editor, found trail running in the Ozark Mountains in college.
+ZOË ROM, Editor In Chief, found trail running in the Ozark Mountains in college.
 After graduating from the University of Arkansas, she headed for bigger hills on Colorado’s Front Range.
 She fell in love with the mountains through trail running, climbing and mountaineering while pursuing a master’s degree in environmental journalism at The University of Colorado in Boulder.
 After working as a sled-dog reporter in rural Alaska collecting sound a Aspen Public Radio as a producer and reporter, Zoë moved to Carbondale to work at Trail Runner in 2019.
 She writes, produces and hosts the DNF Podcast.
 She won a Colorado Broadcaster’s award for her feature reporting on the history of Colorado rodeos, and her reporting on avalanches has been featured on NPR’s All Things Considered.
 Her runs are fueled by podcasts and vegan pizza.